OpenPrograms/Fingercomp-Programs/net-flash/README.md

 # net-flash
 *A simple remote EEPROM "flasher".*

-Do you know how drone or microcontroller program debugging is done?
+Do you know how to do drone or microcontroller program debugging?
 Probably
 yes: you pick up the drone, swap the EEPROM with another one, insert this EEPROM into a computer or a server, `flash` the new BIOS, take the flashed EEPROM back, swap it again to insert it into the drone, place the drone at